 But if you don’t, most of the rewards you receive won’t be worth much, if anything, at all.
-So if you tend to be forgetful, sign up for email alerts, schedule payments on your calendar, and do whatever it takes to ensure you pay on time.
+So if you tend to be forgetful, enroll in automatic payments, sign up for email alerts, schedule payments on your calendar, and do whatever it takes to ensure you pay on time.
 Keeping a balance hurts your credit score anyways, not just on reward credit cards.

 Myth #7: You can’t get a travel reward credit card if your credit score isn’t excellent

-Many travel reward credit cards do require an above average credit score to apply.
-So those with midling or below-average credit might have trouble acquiring some of the cards with the best bonus and point-per-dollar values.
+Many travel reward credit cards do require an above-average credit score to apply.
+So those with middling or below-average credit might have trouble acquiring some of the cards with the best bonus and point-per-dollar values.
 However, there are certainly reward credit cards available to those with less than stellar credit.